bobbyta74/gympal/README.md

 The comprehensive gym app to suit your needs.
 You name it, we have it.

 ## To-do
-- Gym planner (exercise, sets, reps)
-- Set weight goals for different exercises
-- Login and password feature
+- Login
+- Preferences form
 - ## Gym buddy finder (using maps API)
-    - Filter location
+    - Location (Google Maps API)
-    - Filter gym membership
+    - Gym membership
     - Filter level
 - Leaderboards
     - Global